Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’re in the market for an easy, consistent way to clean up long hair strands from your floors without your manual input, a robot vacuum cleaner for long hair is the perfect fit for you.
 These advanced vacuum cleaners also offer powerful suction and compatibility with voice assistants like Google Assistant and Amazon Alexa.

 If you’re planning on spending your hard-earned money on a robot vacuum, you’ll want to be sure it lasts you for a long time.
 That’s why it’s important to know how long your vacuum will last.
+Consequently, like most wireless devices, cordless vacuums last about 6 – 8 years before losing total power.
 Fortunately, robot vacuums follow the same general lifespan expectations as you’d experience with a traditional vacuum cleaner.
 Like those at Classic Cleaners, most professionals in the industry list an expected five- to seven-year lifespan for most vacuum cleaners, including those of the robot variety.

 You should also consider the fact that rechargeable lithium-ion batteries power robot vacuums.
 As is true with other consumer electronics, you can only charge the rechargeable batteries inside of robotic vacuums so many times before their total capacity diminishes to an unusable point.
-This will typically happen in four years, at which point the battery will need to be replaced.
+This will typically happen in four years when the battery needs to be replaced.

 As you start to research the different robotic vacuums for cleaning long hair that are available on the market today, you’ll want to keep a few key considerations in mind.
 Focus on finding a vacuum that will clean the floors in your home and offers features that enable the device to clean long hair without getting tangled up.
 You will also need to consider what kind of smart functionality your vacuum provides.
 These will help you make the right decision for your individual needs.